Gurpreets11/Android_Kotlin_Interview_Questions/kotlin/basic_questions.md

-# 📘 Android & Kotlin Interview Questions & Answers
+## 📘 Kotlin Interview Questions & Answers

 1. What is the difference between var and val in Kotlin?